zhengzihao2002/Android_Photos/README.md

 ## Local Setup
 1. Clone the repository locally
-2. See the README for android studio
+2. See the README for android studio in the README folder

 ## Overall Contributions